 Other features include playgrounds, eight miles of pedestrian and bike paths, a dog run, and basketball courts.

 Washington Square Park is in Greenwich Village’s main public space as well as within the heart of NYU’s campus.
 Students, families, area shoppers, and tourists alike frequent the area surrounding the central fountain to read, sunbathe, admire the historic Washington Square Arch, or watch one of the park’s many entertaining performance artists.

-Located between Macdougal Street, Waverly Place, West 4th Street, and 5th Avenue with subway access via the A, C, E, B, D, F, M to West 4th Street or the N and R to 8th Street/NYU, this nearly 10-acre park is perfect for a casual afternoon.
+Located between Macdougal Street, Waverly Place, West 4th Street, and 5th Avenue with subway access via the A, C, E, B, D, F, M to West 4th Street or the N, R, and W to 8th Street/NYU, this nearly 10-acre park is perfect for a casual afternoon.
 Activities and park features include chess tables, a playground, and a dog run.

 Hudson River Park is one of the most exciting parks in Manhattan.
 Stretching along the Hudson River from Lower Manhattan to Midtown, the park offers a vast range of facilities and activities.
 Whether you simply want to relax with an afternoon of strolling, sunbathing, or picnicking or if you'd like to play a few fun games with your friends, the five miles of park space at Hudson River Park has it all.

 Located on the far west side of Manhattan starting at Battery Place and ending at West 59th Street along the Hudson River waterfront, this beautiful park includes 550 acres of grassy public space.
 Activities include biking and jogging paths, batting cages, a carousel, beach volleyball courts, a golf range, sports fields, basketball courts, mini golf, rock climbing, tennis courts, skate parks, the Trapeze School New York, kayaking, sailing, swimming, boat trips, play areas, and dog parks.